victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions copies the permissions of olleh into hello 11-directories_permissions gives subdirectories only permissions only to everybody 12-directory_permissions creates a my_dir with 751 permission
+10-mirror_permissions copies the permissions of olleh into hello 11-directories_permissions gives subdirectories only permissions only to everybody 12-directory_permissions creates a my_dir with 751 permission 13-change_group changes the group owners of hello to school